lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 It is important to note that some of the rendered values could be rests.
 Rest are produced when event atributes as articulation or intensity are set to 0.

 --------
-## Harmonic vector
+## Harmonic motif

-A harmony can be expressed as a vector containing informations to be used by other functions to map pitches.
-This vector is an abstract representation of a chord and its interrelations with a mode and with the level of general chromatism.
+A harmony can be expressed as a dictionary containing informations to be used by other functions to map pitches.
+These data is a representation of a group of pitches (usually a chord) and its interrelations with a pitch class set (usually a mode) and with the level of general chromatism.
 Using this information, certain functions adjust their values to the grid of pitches that fits this harmony and extract analytical information.

-A **harmony vector** is coded into an array following this data structure:
+A **harmonic motif** is coded into an array following this data structure:

 | index     | feature          | data format          | description
 | --------- | ---------------- | -------------------- | -----------